19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spellcasting/Spell Scrolls.md

 [Spell Scrolls](Spell%20Scrolls.md) are created by casters using [Mythril](../Mythril.md) infused ink.
 Casters will usually put this individual pages together in a [Spell Book](../../Items/Individual%20Item%20Cards/Gear/100%20Coins/Blank%20Book.md), but they can be loose.

-Spell scrolls can act as a kind of storage for any spells the PC comes across but does not have the mental space to [Memorize](Spell%20Memorization.md), and can also be used to [Cast Spells](Spell%20Scrolls.md#Casting%20Spell%20Scrolls) directly in a pinch.
+Spell scrolls can act as a kind of storage for any spells the PC comes across.

 ## Making Spell Scrolls

 A PC can scribe [Spells](Spells.md) onto a [Spell Scroll](Spell%20Scrolls.md) if they have an [Intelligence](../../Player%20Characters/Chosen%20Statistics/Intelligence.md) of 2 or more.

+A PC can only scribe [Spells](Spells.md) they have [Memorized](Spell%20Memorization.md).

 In order to scribe a spell this way, you must scribe it in [Mythril](../Mythril.md) ink.
 [Mythril](../Mythril.md) ink is made by putting an amount of Mythril powder equal to the casting cost of the spell into normal ink.